anahaaaa/Time-Aware-Future-Activity-Prediction-A-Multi-Task-Learning-Approach-for-Smart-Home-Automation/README.md

 # AI System for Predictive Human Activity Modeling

 Human Activity Recognition (HAR) in smart environments has traditionally focused on identifying the current activity of a user based on sensor data.
-However, many real-world applications, such as assisted living, healthcare monitoring, and smart automation—require systems that go beyond recognition and enable anticipation of future actions.
+However, many real-world applications, such as assisted living, healthcare monitoring, and smart automation, require systems that go beyond recognition and enable anticipation of future actions.

 In a smart home setup, ambient sensors continuously generate event streams reflecting user interactions with the environment.
 While it is feasible to infer the current activity from these signals, it remains significantly more challenging to: